-- · be based on guidelines provided by the Board - reinforce the objective of returning injured workers to a functioning lifestyle in line with the work health and safety aims of the workplace - be a streamlined, transparent process for managing workplace injuries and claims for workers compensation - · be presented in a planned and organised manner - be clearly identifiable and readily accessible - be reviewed at defined intervals by management to ensure its continuing suitability and effectiveness in satisfying the organisation's needs - · be appropriately authorised prior to issue - be audited by the Board/Insurer.
+- be based on guidelines provided by the WorkCover Tasmania Board - reinforce the objective of returning injured workers to a functioning lifestyle in line with the work health and safety aims of the workplace - be a streamlined, transparent process for managing workplace injuries and claims for workers compensation - · be presented in a planned and organised manner - be clearly identifiable and readily accessible - be reviewed at defined intervals by management to ensure its continuing suitability and effectiveness in satisfying the organisation's needs - be appropriately authorised prior to issue - be audited by the WorkCover Tasmania Board/Agency. - comply with the Principles of Part XI of the Workers Rehabilitation and Compensation Act 1988

-On 2 April 2019 the WorkCover Tasmania Board approved the third version (Version 3) of the guidelines effective 1 September 2019 and agreed that they apply to all injury management activities regardless of when the injury occurred.
+On 13 August 2019, the Board approved the second version (Version 2) of the Tasmanian State Service Guidelines effective 1 January 2020, and agreed that they apply to all injury management activities regardless of when the injury occurred.

-The following guidelines are to be used by insurers as a guide to help develop injury management programs.
+The following guidelines are to be used by agencies as a guide to help develop injury management programs.
 They are to be read in conjunction with Part XI of the Workers Rehabilitation and Compensation Act 1988 (the Act).
-It is anticipated that additional policies and procedures may be included to better reflect the nature and scale of the organisation.
+It is anticipated that additional policies and procedures may be included to better reflect the nature and scale of the agency.